SwapnilPawar343/uber/backend/readme.md

 **POST** `/users/register`

 #### Description
 This endpoint registers a new user into the system.
-It performs the following:
-- **Validates** the request payload to ensure all required fields are provided and meet the specified criteria.
-- **Hashes** the provided password using bcrypt before storing the user.
-- **Creates** a new user record in the database.
-- **Generates** a JSON Web Token (JWT) for authentication purposes.

 #### Request Body